oliverfields/overtake/README.md

 ## But, why?

+- Secrets are encrypted using GPG
-- Editing passwords is done entierly in memory, nothing is written to disk (requires vim)
+- Editing secrets is done entierly in memory, nothing is written to disk (requires vim)
 - Automatic pull and push to remote git repos
 - Create new files populated with output from a bash script
 - A TUI for managing the vault based on the excellent [fzf](https://github.com/junegunn/fzf)